sharath291994/CE-fit-analysis/README.md

 ## Overview

 **Zacros CE Fit** is a utility for performing **statistical analysis** on AmatBvec file obtained using cluster expansion fitting exercise.
-The following statisitcal information can be obtained using the utility:
+The following statistical information can be obtained using the utility:

 - **Correlation Analysis:** Computes Pearson, Kendall, and Spearman correlation matrices with heatmaps.
 - **Frequency Distributions:** Plots histograms of numeric data for quick exploratory analysis.